Chapter 20 : Lost

-Like a moth to a flame, I was drawn to it.
 Ignoring Potter’s curious gaze on my back, I walked straight towards what I knew to be Aidan's bed.
-It was meticulously made, it’s crimson sheets smoothed and folded.
+It was meticulously made, the crimson sheets smoothed and folded.
 It looked like it had never been slept in — like the person who it belonged to had never even existed.

 On the bedside table, there was a small, silver picture frame.
-The second I lay eyes on it, I recognized the photograph inside.
+The second I laid eyes on it, I recognized the photograph inside.

-I looked up from the picture to see Potter standing by the door, his face completely serious.
+I looked up from the picture to see Potter standing by the dormitory entrance, his face completely serious.

 “Yeah?”
 I tried clearing my throat, but my voice was still hoarse and thick with an unspoken emotion.
 Damn it.
 Act casual, Aggy.
-Nothing’s wrong.
+Nothing is wrong.
 It’s all okay.

-I reeled back, as if the question had physically slapped me across the face.
-Setting the picture frame back on the table, I looked down, adjusting the buttons of my blouse.
+I reeled back as if the question had physically slapped me across the face.
+Setting the picture frame back on the table, I looked down, suddenly unable to meet Potter's accusatory question as I adjusted the buttons of my blouse.

 “Because it’s none of your fucking business, that’s why.”
-I replied frostily, disdain dripping off every word.
+I replied frostily, each word soaked in disdain.
 Stupid Potter with his stupid prying questions and his stupid knowing looks.
 He was completely insane if he thought I was going to suddenly start opening up to him, of all people.
 What did he expect me to say?
-‘Sure, Potter, why don’t we talk about our feelings on this whole Aidan deal?
+‘Hey, Potter, why don’t we talk about our feelings regarding this whole Aidan deal?
 And then afterwards, you can braid my hair and we can make friendship bracelets together!’

 I expected Potter to brush my comment off like he always did, but, to my surprise, a spark of legitimate anger flashed through his eyes.
 “See, that’s where you’re wrong, Bennett.
 Because it is my business.”